-- A ‘worker’ can generally claim under the Equality Act employment provisions, whether or not they are an ’employee’.
-‘Workers’ are people who are not genuinely self-employed.
-They have some employment rights (including Equality Act claims, paid holiday and minimum wage) but not as many as employees.
+- A “worker” can generally claim under the Equality Act employment provisions, whether or not they are an “employee”.
+“Workers” are broadly individuals who are part of someone else’s business, rather than independent.
+They have some employment rights – including Equality Act claims, paid holiday and minimum wage – but not as many as employees.
 Below Three types of employment status.

 - As well as employees and workers, special provisions extend the Equality Act to contract workers, apprentices, police officers, certain office or post holders, partners and prospective partners, work experience, barristers and their pupils, and local councillors.
 Below Extension beyond employees/workers.

 - Former employees (separate page) are protected by the Equality Act after the end of their employment, where there is sufficient connection with the employment.

 - The armed forces (separate page) are excluded from the Equality Act employment provisions on disability.
 However a Defence Stammering Network offers support.